FazilMammadli/PowerDashX/README.md

    cd PowerDashX
    ```
 2. **Open Power BI Desktop and load the PowerDashX.pbix file**
-3.**Explore the dashboard by using slicers, bookmarks, and drill-throughs**
+3. **Explore the dashboard by using slicers, bookmarks, and drill-throughs**

 ---